-The HSB adopted a contingency reserve policy for the self-funded health plans including the UHC PPO (City Health) Plan, the Delta Dental self-funded plan, and the Blue Shield Flex-funded Plan.
+The HSB adopted a contingency reserve policy for the self-funded health plans including the UHC PPO (City Health) Plan and Blue Shield PPO - Accolade, the Delta Dental self-funded plan, the Blue Shield Flex-funded Plan, and Health Net CanopyCare Flex-funded Plan.
 The contingency reserve is an actuarially determined amount, based on historical claims experience required to cover the exposure of excess losses above anticipated claims expenses.
 The amount is established for the self-funded plans and is calculated on a fiscal year basis.
 It is presently set at a 99 percent confidence interval of the statistical variance of the historical claims experience.
-The contingency reserve amounts as of June 30, 2021 and 2020, were \$7.6 million and \$6.3 million, respectively, for UnitedHealth Care PPO self-insured plan; \$13.8 million and \$14.2 million, respectively, for the Blue Shield flex-funded plan; and \$2.1 million and \$2.9 million, respectively, for the Delta Dental self-funded plan.
+The contingency reserve amounts as of June 30, 2022 and 2021, were \$8.0 million and \$7.6 million, respectively, for UnitedHealth Care PPO and Blue Shield PPO - Accolade self-insured plans; \$14.6 million and \$13.8 million, respectively, for the Blue Shield flex-funded plan; \$0.2 million and \$0.0 million, respectively, for Health Net CanopyCare flex-funded plan, and \$2.1 million and \$2.1 million, respectively, for the Delta Dental self-funded plan.
 The Contingency Reserve is part of the Trust's net position.